 As written in the Permit, the Principal Permittee continued to participate in the Southern California Stormwater Monitoring Coalition (SMC) Southern California Regional Bioassessment Program (RBP).
 The RBP is run by the Southern California Coastal Waters Research Project (SCCWRP) with the participation and assistance of multiple agencies and organizations.
 The first five-year study was conducted from 2009-2013 and looked at the trend and condition of perennial waterbodies in southern California.
 In 2014, while the 2009-2013 data was being reviewed and analyzed, an interim one year study was performed to 1) validate and refine assessment tools for use in nonperennial streams by conducting repeat assessments at nonperennial reference sites during the monitoring season, and 2) see if changes in condition could be detected by revisiting perennial sites sampled early in the first RBP study cycle.
-The second five-year study builds on the preceding work by adding looking at both trend and condition components of perennial and nonperennial streams in Southern California.
+The second five-year study (2015-2019) builds on the preceding work by looking at both trend and condition components of perennial and nonperennial streams in Southern California.
 New components include measurements of hydromodification, bioanalytical screens for chemicals of emerging concern (2015 & 2016), and flow tracking for nonperennial trend sites.
+Sediment sampling for grain size, nutrients, pyrethroid pesticides and fipronils, and total organic carbon, was added in 2017 for Ventura County sites with sufficient sediment for analysis.
+This sampling was conducted as a pilot study to check the feasibility and outcomes of including these requirements to the RBP.
+The analysis and discussion of the data will likely occur during 2018.

 For 2015-2019, the study participants were assigned a number of "trend" and "condition" sites.
 The number and type (split by land use) of trend sites were allocated to each participating agency by the RBP.
-The trend sites were originally sampled early in the RBP and will be visited annually during this five-year cycle.
+The trend sites were originally sampled early in the RBP and are visited annually during this five-year cycle.
 The Principal Permittee was allocated three "developed" and two "open space" trend sites.
 Condition sites are probabilistically generated perennial and nonperennial sites and a targeted number of sites was assigned to each participating agency based on Watershed.
 For the Principal Permittee, this means three in each of the Ventura River, Calleguas Creek, and Santa Clara River watersheds, and one in the Santa Monica Bay watershed.